ALTR8/olio/README.md

 Olio is a fun collage tool designed to let you take and manipulate webcam photos and add a curated selection of props to to your creations.
 You can resize, stretch, and warp your photos and then save, add, or update your creations.
 Take a screenshot, and share with your friends!

 ## USAGE
 Everything is packaged and ready to go.
-Run the following to run it locally
+Run the following to run this application locally

 - ` npm install `
 - ` npm start `